Ads keep this website free for you.

 bulletnew tax bracket for income up to $60,000 with 9% tax rate for 2026, with the rate reduced to 8% for 2027.
 This is contingent on the province maintaining sufficient fiscal capacity to introduce the tax cut while maintaining a balanced budget.

-bulletlaunching the one-time Alberta is Calling Attraction Bonus - a $5,000 refundable tax credit to individuals working in eligible occupations who move to Alberta after the program starts in April 2024, and who meet additional eligibility criteria.
+bulletlaunching the one-time Alberta is Calling Attraction Bonus (Moving Bonus) - a $5,000 refundable tax credit to individuals working in eligible occupations who move to Alberta between May 1 and December 31, 2024, and who meet additional eligibility criteria.

 bulletfreezing education property tax rates